 - Urine and fecal matter

 All of these are things that can be found on swimmers entering the pool.
-This can react to the chlorine and is the reason that some pools end up with a strong odor.
-A scent coming from the pool can be a sign that there are multiple compounds in the pool reacting with the chlorine.
+This can react to chlorine and is the reason that some pools end up with a strong odour.
+A scent coming from the pool can be a sign that there are multiple compounds in the pool reacting with chlorine.

-In order to maintain water quality and pool infrastructure, chlorinate the water daily.
+To maintain water quality and pool infrastructure, chlorinate the water daily.
 It prevents algae and microorganisms from growing.
 Clean the pool using suction sweepers and brushes on alternating days.
 Maintain a pH level between 7.2 and 7.6 to avoid irritating your skin.
-It’s recommended to have 1 ppm (part per million) of chlorine to effectively kill algae or bacteria.
+It’s recommended to have 1 ppm (part per million) of chlorine to kill algae or bacteria effectively.